AinunNashwa/Articles-Categorization-using-Sentiment-Analysis/README.md

 # Articles Categorization using Sentiment Analysis

 ### Descriptions
-1) The objectives of this project is to develop customer model reviews either it is positive or negative feedbacks
+1) The objectives of this project is to develop model that can filter the articles into different categories.
-2) Trained with over 60,000 IMDB dataset to categorize positive and negative reviews.
+2) Trained with over 2000 IMDB dataset to categorize into namely *Sport, Tech, Business, Entertainment and Politics*.
-3) Contains 50,000 reviews and 50,000 sentiments
+3) Contains 2,225 texts and 2,225 categories
-4) Data contains anomalies such as HTML tags, unnecessary characters and combination of uppercase and lowercase alphabets
+4) Data contains anomalies such as numbers, unnecessary characters and spaces.
-6) By using RegEx to remove the anamolies: remove HTML tags and unnecessary character and convert all alphabets into lowercase
-7) Trained with 10 epochs
-8) Methods used: `Word Embedding`,`LSTM`,`Bidirectional`
+5) Methods used to train the model: `Word Embedding`,`LSTM`,`Bidirectional`, `Drop out`, `Dense`

 ### Results
 `Model`